Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

-Our detailed and comprehensive stability analysis, visually depicted in \Cref{fig:stability_full}, unequivocally confirms that stability boundaries are critically shaped by the intricate interaction between the driving field $\mathcal{E}$, the size of the collective molecular ensemble $N$, and the nonreciprocal intercavity coupling $J_1$.
+Our detailed stability analysis, visually depicted in \Cref{fig:stability_full}, shows that stability boundaries are critically shaped by the intricate interaction between the normalized collective driving field strength $\mathcal{E}/\omega_m$ (where $\mathcal{E}$ represents the effective pump amplitude, typically assumed equal for both cavities, $\mathcal{E}_a = \mathcal{E}_c = \mathcal{E}$, for simplicity of analysis), the size of the collective molecular ensemble $N$, and the nonreciprocal intercavity coupling $J_1$.
 As demonstrated in \Cref{fig:stability_full}(a), an increase in the number of molecules ($N$) leads to an observable reduction in the driving strength threshold required for the system to tip into instability.
-This behavior directly underscores the pivotal role of collective interaction in amplifying quantum fluctuations within the optomechanical system; a larger $N$ means a stronger collective coupling which, if unchecked, can lead to uncontrolled growth of oscillations.
-Conversely, \Cref{fig:stability_full}(b) reveals that a stronger forward nonreciprocal coupling ($J_1$) between the cavities acts as a powerful stabilizing influence.
-By meticulously creating a directional quantum channel (where $J_1 \gg J_2$), this nonreciprocity effectively shields the active entanglement generating cavity and molecular ensemble from detrimental back-action and noise originating from the passive cavity.
+This behavior directly shows the important role of collective interaction in amplifying quantum fluctuations within the optomechanical system; a larger $N$ means a stronger collective coupling which, if unchecked, can lead to uncontrolled growth of oscillations.
+Conversely, \Cref{fig:stability_full}(b) reveals that a stronger forward nonreciprocal coupling ($J_1$) between the cavities acts as a stabilizing influence.
+By creating a directional quantum channel (where $J_1 \gg J_2$), this nonreciprocity effectively shields the active entanglement generating cavity and molecular ensemble from detrimental back-action and noise originating from the passive cavity.
 This mechanism, in conjunction with the engineered gain ($\kappa_c$) and loss ($\kappa_a$) of the $\mathcal{PT}$-symmetric architecture, allows dissipation to be harnessed as a resource to actively stabilize amplified quantum correlations into a coherent, entangled steady state.
-This rigorous and exhaustive stability analysis is not merely a formality; it is absolutely pivotal for reliably interpreting our quantum results, as all subsequent findings regarding entanglement properties are meticulously confined to parameters exclusively identified within these stable (purple) operational regions.
+The $\mathcal{PT}$-symmetric balance requires that the system remains in the unbroken phase to ensure stable operation.
+To achieve this while enhancing correlations, the gain rate must be kept below the loss rate ($\kappa_c < \kappa_a$) to avoid entering the unstable lasing regime.
+This constraint ensures that the system remains in the stable, unbroken $\mathcal{PT}$-symmetric phase where quantum correlations can be enhanced.
+The specific values used in our simulations ($\kappa_a/\omega_m=0.02$, $\kappa_c/\omega_m=0.001$) satisfy this requirement, with gain strictly below loss.
+This stability analysis is essential for reliably interpreting our quantum results, as all subsequent findings regarding entanglement properties are confined to parameters exclusively identified within these stable (purple) operational regions.
 This ensures that our theoretical predictions are firmly rooted in physically achievable and stable experimental conditions.